-- 1) Interim reports, including reports on the work accomplished, results, monitoring, and financial indicators; - 2) Weekly operational email reports on current results, implementation and issues of the small grants programme; - 3) Brief reports periodically submitted upon request of UNDP in cases where it is required to get information on the progress of the programme in between reporting periods; - 4) Financial statements, that act as the basis for future transfers of the grant pool funds to the Responsible Party; - 5) Completion report at the end of the project implementation including a summary of activities and results, lessons learned and conclusions, end-of-project financial report-till 30 November 2020; - 6) Final narrative report including a summary of activities and results, lessons learned and conclusions, as well as the final financial report reflecting the whole period for each Call for Proposals and report on co-funding on level of each target hromada in which participatory budgeting mechanism setting up was piloted.
-Data should be disaggregated by hromada, thematic area, final beneficiaries' gender and age groups and other categories as required by UNDP;
+- 1) Interim reports, including reports on the work accomplished, results, monitoring, and financial indicators for each Call for Proposals. - 2) Weekly operational email reports on current results, implementation and issues of the small grants programme; - 3) Brief reports periodically submitted upon request of UNDP in cases where it is required to get information on the progress of the programme in between reporting periods; - 4) Financial statements, that act as the basis for future transfers of the grant pool funds to the Responsible Party; - 5) Completion report at the end of the project implementation including a summary of activities and results, lessons learned and conclusions, end-of-project financial report- till 30 November 2020.
+Data should be disaggregated by donor; - 6) Final narrative report including a summary of activities and results, lessons learned and conclusions, as well as the final financial report reflecting the whole period for each Call for Proposals.
+Data should be disaggregated by donor, thematic area, final beneficiaries' gender and age groups and other categories as required by UNDP;

-Payments to cover Capacity Building and Administrative (management and operational) costs shall be made in several installments as per the schedule agreed with UNDP upon the Agreement signing.
+Payments to cover Administrative (management and operational) costs shall be made in several installments as per the schedule agreed with UNDP upon the Agreement signing.